By Dr. Elizabeth Clarke,

 LeJeune said one of the benefits of this collaborative learning environment will help reduce the anxiety many students feel about statistics.
 By providing computers and software to be used in quantitative analysis, the project will enhance the Division’s ability to achieve the program learning outcome of preparing graduates who are able to critically evaluate, analyze and interpret information to solve problems.

-Tabitha Huffman, artistic director of Theatre Louisiana College (tlc), wrote the grant proposal for stage improvements in the Martin Performing Arts Center, which is one of the largest flexible black box theatres in the nation.
+Tabitha Huffman, artistic director of Theatre Louisiana Christian University (tlc), wrote the grant proposal for stage improvements in the Martin Performing Arts Center, which is one of the largest flexible black box theatres in the nation.

 Huffman said the grant will allow for the theatre to once again function the way it was designed to.